 B2B customers’ top priorities, in order of importance, include: product availability, customer service, on-time delivery, one-stop shopping, technical support, and price.
 Good software for distributors and wholesalers allows you to satisfy customers’ needs by ensuring that orders are processed quickly, delivered efficiently, and supported extensively.
 Note that trends change quickly -- so make sure your software for distributors and wholesalers is built on an adaptable, scalable framework.
 Though your company might not need complex features now (such as the ability to manage transactions in multiple currencies), it could in the future.

 Take advantage of your small size.

 Though mega players like Amazon Business do have extensive customer support systems, an Amazon customer service representative likely doesn’t have the extensive industry knowledge that you or your employees do.
 Show clients the value of your specific industry expertise, and give them individualized, personal attention.
 A small-sized distribution company can deliver more flexible, personal, and specific customer care than a large-scale company -- which can help make your company stand out in a customer’s eyes.

-If you are concerned about being able to compete, contact us to learn what Accolent ERP, Cloud-based wholesale distribution software, can do for your business.
-Whether you need e-commerce options or want to improve your CRM or customer service, we can help.
+If you are concerned about being able to compete, contact us to learn what Accolent ERP, Cloud-based software for distributors and wholesalers, can do for your business.
+Whether you need eCommerce options or want to improve your CRM or customer service, we can help.